Workshop “Unlimited Palouse”

 Payment schedule and cancellation policy:

-A non-refundable deposit of $ 600 is required to reserve a space in this workshop.
+A deposit of $ 650 is required to reserve a space in this workshop.

 If we will cancel this workshop — you will get a full refund.